ImplicitlyGus/GusWall/README.md

 - T: Will reset all instances
 - Shift + L Mouse button: Lock instance so other "blanket reset" functions skip over it

-No longer moves worlds, it slows down the macro a lot, use [this world moving macro](https://gist.github.com/Specnr/f7a5450d932a1277fdcd6c141ad7bf6a).
+Use [this world moving macro](https://gist.github.com/Specnr/f7a5450d932a1277fdcd6c141ad7bf6a) to delete old worlds and speed up resetting.
+Run it at the beginning of every session.

 ## OBS Websocket